Environmental

 Container loss overboard a ship presents a unique marine pollution hazard.
 The nature and extent of marine pollution from lost containers at sea varies according to their contents.
 In addition to the threat of contamination posed by the contents of a container, the body and coatings of the container also poses an environmental hazard.

 To address this issue, Seaspan brings together several programs and systems.
 Examples include: application of best management practices and procedures, regular crew training, up-to-date lashing software, onboard maintenance regime and third-party inspections.
-In combination these measures have resulted in Seaspan not having lost any containers at sea since 2012.

 Ship recycling enables the reuse of a significant portion of a ship’s structure by weight, through careful dismantling.
 The ship recycling industry actively supports many developing countries’ economies and is an important contributor to sustainability efforts, due to its role in recycling metals and other components.
 However, ship recycling must be performed according to strict standards that protect human health, safety, and the environment.
 Every year, hundreds of ships are dismantled in poor environmental and social conditions by workers receiving low pay, often with inadequate tools and little protection.
 Without rigorous processes and strong governance, the process can also cause significant pollution, offsetting the environmental benefits of ship recycling.